zilishen/documentation/content/nms/admin-guides/maintenance/backup-and-recovery.md

 ---

-## Back Up and Restore NGINX Management Suite and modules deployed in a Kubernetes Cluster
+## NGINX Management Suite and modules deployed in a Kubernetes Cluster

 ### Prerequisites

+To complete the instructions in this guide, you need the following:

+- An installed version of NGINX Management Suite and Instance Manager
+- (optional) An installed version of API Connectivity Manager
+- (optional) An installed version of App Delivery Manager
+- An installed version of SQLite.

+    To install SQLite, run the following command(s):

+    - CentOS, RHEL, RPM-Based distributions:

+        ```bash
+        sudo yum install -y sqlite
+        ```

+    - Debian, Ubuntu, Deb-Based distributions:

+        ```bash
+        sudo apt-get update
+        sudo apt-get install -y sqlite3
+        ```

+- The NGINX Management Suite services must be running:

+    ```bash
+    sudo systemctl start nms
+    ```

 **Root Access**

 The Kubernetes backup and restore scripts for NGINX Management Suite are executed using `sudo` and use the Kubernetes command `kubectl` internally to access the Kubernetes API.
-It is necessary to ensure the the target Kubernetes cluster is accessible to the root user.
+It is necessary to ensure the target Kubernetes cluster is accessible to the root user.

 To confirm that the root user has access to the Kubernetes API, execute the following command:
    ```bash
    sudo kubectl -n nms get pods
    ```
-If the result is error-free and the output is the list of currently running pods the root user has the required access.
+If the result is error-free and the output is the list of currently running pods/nodes the root user has the required access.

 If the root user does not have the required access, you will need to configure the root user to have Kubernetes API access, or provide the script with the location of the Kubernetes configuration via the environment variable `KUBECONFIG`.
 For example: